Large-scale shell-model investigation of $2\nu$ECEC in $^{132}$Ba and $^{78}$Kr: Introduction

-Existing theoretical estimates of the $2\nu$ECEC half-life exhibit significant model dependence, particularly in the treatment of NMEs \cite{Suhonen, Suhonen5}.
+Existing theoretical estimates of the $2\nu$ECEC half-life exhibit significant model dependence, particularly in the treatment of NMEs \cite{Suhonen,Suhonen5}.
 This underscores the importance of using robust and independently validated methods.
-In this context, the nuclear shell model (NSM) has shown considerable success in describing spectroscopic properties \cite{Brown1} and double-beta decay observables in the $A \sim 130$ mass region, including in nuclei such as $^{124}$Sn, $^{128,130}$Te, and $^{136}$Xe \cite{Horoi1, Caurier, Horoi, Patel_NPA}.
-This makes the NSM a reliable framework for investigating the $2\nu$ECEC process in $^{132}$Ba.
-Although other nuclear models, such as the quasiparticle random-phase approximation (QRPA) \cite{Suhonen5, Yousef}, interacting boson model (IBM) \cite{Yoshida, Nomura}, and Hartree-Fock-Bogoliubov (HFB) model \cite{Raina}, have also been used previously to study the $2\nu\beta\beta$ decay and $2\nu$ECEC processes.
+In this context, the nuclear shell model (NSM) has shown considerable success in describing spectroscopic properties \cite{Brown1} and double-beta decay observables in the $A \sim 130$ mass region, including in nuclei such as $^{124}$Xe, $^{128,130}$Te, and $^{136}$Xe \cite{Coello,Horoi1,Caurier,Patel_NPA}.
+In particular, in our previous work \cite{Patel_NPA}, the $2\nu\beta\beta$ decay of $^{124}$Sn, $^{128}$Te, $^{130}$Te, and $^{136}$Xe was studied within the NSM using the same SN100PN interaction \cite{Brown1} employed in the present work for $^{132}$Ba.
+In that work \cite{Patel_NPA}, we excluded the $h_{11/2}$ orbital from the proton model space for the calculation of $^{130}$Te.
+Using the computed NME (0.0516) and an effective axial-vector coupling in the range $g_{\rm A}^{\rm eff} = 0.94$-$0.72$, the resulting half-life lies in the range $(3.37$-$9.78)\times10^{20}$ yr, in good agreement with the experimental value of $(7.91 \pm 0.21)\times10^{20}$ yr \cite{Barabash}.
+This provides confidence to use present effective interaction to investigate the $2\nu$ECEC process in $^{132}$Ba.
+Although other nuclear models, such as the quasiparticle random-phase approximation (QRPA) \cite{Suhonen5,Yousef}, interacting boson model (IBM) \cite{Yoshida,Nomura}, Hartree-Fock-Bogoliubov (HFB) model \cite{Raina}, and effective field theory \cite{Coello,Coello1,Jokiniemi1}, have also been used previously to study the $2\nu\beta\beta$ decay and $2\nu$ECEC processes.